-The purpose of the Winter Operations Guidelines are to provide guidance to the consistent road surface conditions during and after winter storms.
-The guidelines are designed to maximize efficiency and assign an appropriate Level of Service (LOS)
+The purpose of the Winter Operations Guidelines are to provide guidance to the Region's, TSC's, contract agencies, and direct maintenance organizations to achieve consistent road surface conditions during and after winter storms.
+The guidelines are designed to maximize efficiency and assign an appropriate Level of Service (LOS) for trunklines statewide.